Sri Lanka's Dairy Industry Overview

 National Competency Standard

-Fonterra Brands Lanka, with various stakeholders, has launched Sri Lanka's first National Competency Standard for dairy machine operators.
-This initiative signifies a landmark development in the vocational education sector, aiming to formalize and recognize the skills of experienced operators in the dairy industry.
+Fonterra Brands Lanka, along with various stakeholders, has launched Sri Lanka's first National Competency Standard for dairy machine operators.
+This initiative is a landmark development in vocational education, aiming to formalize and recognize the skills of experienced operators in the dairy industry.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.